-- Appear in person before a Sudanese consular or diplomatic officer, in a foreign country at a Sudanese Embassy or Consulate; and
+- Appear in person before a Sudanese consulate or diplomatic official, in any foreign country at the Sudanese embassy or consulate; And

-- Sudanese citizens can only renounce their citizenship in person, and therefore cannot do so by mail, electronically, or through agents.
+- Sudanese nationals can only renounce their citizenship in person and therefore cannot do so by mail, electronically or through agents.

-- A person seeking to renounce Sudanese citizenship must renounce all the rights and privileges associated with such citizenship.
+- A person seeking to renounce Sudanese nationality must renounce all rights and privileges associated with such nationality.

 Persons intending to renounce Sudanese citizenship should be aware that, unless they already possess a foreign nationality, they may be rendered stateless and, thus, lack the protection of any government.
 They may also have difficulty traveling as they may not be entitled to a passport from any country.
 Statelessness can present severe hardships: the ability to own or rent property, work, marry, receive medical or other benefits, and attend school can be affected.
 Former Sudanese citizens would be required to obtain a visa to travel to the Sudan or show that they are eligible for admission pursuant to the terms of the Visa Waiver Program.
 If unable to qualify for a visa, the person could be permanently barred from entering the Sudan.